mmertsock/eskergames/notes-city.markdown

 eh there are multiple types of modalities here. eg hold shift and drag to temporarily switch to the pan/click tool.
-Esc key to revert to the pan/click tool.
+Esc key to revert to the pan/click tool. tools that may not appear in the current palette.
+Might be better to use the general scripting engine. esp since there will likely be multiple objects that are interested in the selected tool and selection changes; and also since the paletterenderer should not be strongly coupled to the maprenderer. so eg trigger a global event when the selected tool changes, and the paletterenderer can listen for that.

 Are there interactions with the map canvas *other* than tools?

 figure out the difference between:
 - the core definition/scripting of individual tools
   - this is a model class that exists for the life of the game and can be used in various ways
+  - try to make these stateless
   - independent of the palette (eg tools may not exist on the palette; palette may change, etc.)
   - all the cost and validity calculations, and executing clicks/drags/hovers
 - palette selection/rendering
-- the usage of a specific tool in a given time period as the mouse moves around. shifting between tools with key commands
+- the usage of a specific tool in a given time period as the mouse moves around
+    - responding to dragging and clicking
+    - rendering status bar, hover overlays, etc.
+    - shifting between tools with key commands
     - eg holding shift to pan - should it pause or cancel the existing command (e.g. start dragging a road, then shift to pan, then continue dragging some more to make a longer road)
     - also a hotkey to shift to the query tool temporarily
     - eg pressing escape to cancel a tool drag (but keep the tool selection). escape when not dragging switches to the pan tool